Prosecutor: New Zealand

 In New Zealand, most crimes are prosecuted by a Police Prosecutor, an employee of the New Zealand Police.
-The most serious crimes - about 5% of all crimes - is outsourced to a lawyer working at private law firm known as a Crown prosecutor.
+The most serious crimes, which are about 5% of all crimes, is outsourced to a lawyer working at private law firm known as a Crown prosecutor.

 Scotland

-Though Scots law is a mixed system, its civil law jurisdiction indicates its civil law heritage.
-Here, all prosecutions are carried out by Procurators Fiscal and Advocates Depute on behalf of the Lord Advocate, and, in theory, they can direct investigations by the police.
-In very serious cases, a Procurator Fiscal, Advocate Depute or even the Lord Advocate, may take charge of a police investigation.
-It is at the discretion of the Procurator Fiscal, Advocate Depute, or Lord Advocate to take a prosecution to court, and to decide on whether or not to prosecute it under solemn procedure or summary procedure.
+Although Scots law is a mixed system, its civil law jurisdiction indicates its civil law heritage.
+Here, all prosecutions are carried out by Procurators Fiscal and Advocates Depute on behalf of the Lord Advocate, and, in theory, they can direct investigations by Police Scotland.
+In very serious cases, a Procurator Fiscal, Advocate Depute, or even the Lord Advocate may take charge of a police investigation.
+It is at the discretion of the Procurator Fiscal, Advocate Depute, or Lord Advocate to take a prosecution to court, and to decide on whether to prosecute it under solemn procedure or summary procedure.
 Other remedies are open to a prosecutor in Scotland, including fiscal fines and non-court based interventions, such as rehabilitation and social work.
 All prosecutions are handled within the Crown Office and Procurator Fiscal Service.
 Procurators fiscal will usually refer cases involving minors to Children's Hearings, which are not courts of law, but a panel of lay members empowered to act in the interests of the child.

 United States

 The United States is the only country in the world where citizens elect prosecutors.
 The director of a prosecution office is known by any of several names depending on the jurisdiction, most commonly district attorney.
 Other names include state's attorney, state attorney, county attorney, and commonwealth's attorney.
 The prosecution is the legal party responsible for presenting the case against an individual or a corporation suspected of breaking the law, initiating and directing further criminal investigations, guiding and recommending the sentencing of offenders, and are the only attorneys allowed to participate in grand jury proceedings.